Intrepid Academy at Hale

 Physical and mental challenges are carefully integrated throughout the curriculum.
 These challenges complement lessons students learn in the classroom.

-Our experiential curriculum is rigorous and interdisciplinary.
+Our experiential curriculum is rigorous, personalized, and interdisciplinary.
 It focuses on promoting ownership of one’s education so that students determine for themselves how they will engage with the world around them.
 It helps them understand how their minds and bodies are connected, and it encourages them to consider the relationships that exist between health, happiness, and success.
+The curriculum meets all state standards for math, science, and humanities.

-Why Exercise?
+Why focus on exercise?
 Everyone knows that exercise is good for physical health, but research suggests exercise is even better for the brain.
 Every school that has implemented regular daily exercise has seen its standardized test scores rise and its disciplinary problems fall.

-Why Nature?
+Why focus on nature?
 There is a nature gap in this country.
 A recent study found that three out of every four urban children spend less time outdoors than what is required by law for prison inmates.
 Other scientific studies show that exposure to nature is good for the brain and significantly reduces stress levels.

 Support and Sponsorship